JariP5/Bartr/README.md

 # Key Features
 Business Registration: Businesses register on Bartr and create their profile.

-Offer Management: Businesses can create and send offers on the app.
+Offer Management: Businesses can create and post offers on the app.

 Accepting Offers: Influencers can request to take part in an offer; a business can accept the deal.

 Influencer Verification: Influencers get verified through Bartr's verification process.

-Offers & Deals: Track offer & deal statusses.
+Offers & Deals: Track status of offers and deals.